-All teaching and learning is based on a comprehensive knowledge of the early years and the P levels.
+All teaching and learning is based on a comprehensive knowledge of the Early Years and the way in which pupils learn at this age.
 Priority is given to the three prime areas of learning and development.
 These are:

 - Personal , social and emotional skills ( including behavioural, sensory and social skills)